-• Examine important questions such as: What do you enjoy doing and why?
-Is there a subject or issue that I am passionate about?
-Consider the mission and values of the program and ask yourself if they align with your values.
-Do I have the academic and personal qualities it takes to succeed?
+Examine important questions such as: What do you enjoy doing and why?
+Is there a subject, topic, idea, or issue that I am passionate about?
+Consider the mission and values of the program and ask yourself if they align with your own values.
+Am I disciplined enough and committed to work hard for approximately two-six years?
+Do I have the academic and personal gualities it takes to succeed?
 Will attending graduate school help me achieve my long term career goals?
-Contemplate the logistics
+Additional Resources